lacps/lacps.github.io/01-meetings.md

 ### Where to Go

 Most meetings are held at the Alhambra Chamber of Commerce building.
 Check the [Meeting Calendar](/calendar) for exceptions.
 To really dive in with both feet, subscribe to the [LACPS Mailing List](/mailing-list), join the [Signal group](https://signal.group/#CjQKIM7iSG2QLwULsO2hI7EKNUw6p2eYVuahPNrTwFWaB3zHEhAGcBOfY6JeEJu6KalL94Vh), or [follow LACPS on twitter](https://twitter.com/lacarnivores) for periodic announcements.
 Meetings typically start at 11am and end around 3pm.

-The cover charge for Alhambra meetings is $3 to pay for the meeting room.
+### Cost

+The cover charge for Alhambra meetings is $3, which covers the cost of the meeting room (the Chamber of Commerce is a capitalist organization after all!).
+Meetings held elsewhere usually are not subject to a cover charge.
+Should you wish to sell extra plants at meetings, we encourage you to do so and do not impose any sort of sales fee.

 ### Address